Anilkumar140/PrintScreen/README.md

 # PrintScreen

-A Mendix widget to grab an element (or the whole screen) and write it to a PDF.
+A Mendix widget to grab an element (or the whole screen) and write it to a PDF.a

-This widget works by creating a screenshot of the specified target div and laying it onto a PDF.
-This happens 100% client side.
+This widget works by creating a screenshot of the specified target div and laying it onto a PDF.This happens 100% client side.

 ## Typical Usage